By Ellis Longhurst, Contributing Writer

 In addition, Pokémon of the same type usually use the same type of Energy to attack, and they can often be targeted by the effects of the same Trainer cards.
 This means it’s much simpler to design a deck around one type of Pokémon rather than many types.

-We’ll use the following Lightning-type deck as an example:
+We’ll use the following Water-type deck as an example:

 Choosing Pokémon for Our Deck